How a Funeral Turned Joe Girard Into the World’s Greatest Salesperson

 He quickly found that selling without access to the dealership’s walk-in traffic was more difficult than he had hoped it would be.
 The first thing he did was grab a phonebook and started calling people randomly.
 He made some headway, but it was tough slogging.

 The Funeral That Changed His Approach to Sales

-It was around this time that he attended that funeral.
-It was a Catholic funeral.
-Mass cards were given out to all those in attendance.
+It was around this time that he attended a funeral.
+It was a Catholic funeral and mass cards were given out to all those in attendance.

 Girard asked the funeral director how he knew how many mass cards to have printed up for each funeral.

 The funeral director told Girard that the number of people attending a funeral always seems to average out to 250.
 So that’s how many he prints up each time.

 Soon after that, Girard sold a car to a Protestant funeral director.
 When he asked how many people typically attend a Protestant funeral, he got the same reply: “About 250.”